WFCD/warframe-items/README.md

 <br>

-### Why use this over any other scraper?
+### Why use this instead of any other scraper?
-Because we use literally all of the data out there, including data that would not be accessible without the API.
-To give you some idea of what's included:
+Because this gives you literally every item in Warframe, many of which can't even be found on the wikia.
+We also make sure to include every other data aspect that you could possibly need.
+To give you some idea:

 - Unique ingame name - (/Lotus/Weapons/Tenno/...) - Especially useful when working with worldState
 - Drop rates